Canadian-Sheep-Federation/CSFIntershipAssessment2024/README.md

 ### Interactive Map Display

-- Farmers' locations are pinned on the map with markers based on the submitted reports.
+- Farms locations are pinned on the map with markers based on the submitted reports.
 - Clicking on a marker displays detailed information about the farm, including the latest reports on sheep health.

 ### Mobile-Friendly Interface